Drs. John & Julie Gottman, Ph.D.

 It isn't hard to learn, but it takes practice applying it to your relationship.
 Not brilliant insight, earth-shaking empathy, or remarkable patience.

-And a belief that your relationship is in NSO, a temporary state, and not permanently "doomed."
+And a belief that your relationship is in Negative Sentiment Override (NSO), a temporary state, and not permanently "doomed."

-This is not long term work, but it does take consistent practice.
-And a willingness to open up and to work hard to make your relationship better.
+This is not long term work but it requires a willingness to open up and to work hard to make your relationship better.

 It's natural to argue or disagree with each other every once in a while.
 But, when you find yourself fighting with your partner, and losing respect for the other, it's time to address the situation before it gets worse.
 We can work with you and your partner to help you better communicate and work through the issues that most impact your relationship.